-Legacy Academy primarily uses the ABEKA and Bob Jones curriculum.
+Legacy Academy primarily uses Bob Jones curriculum.
 Supplemental material is used as needed.
 We believe it is best to build a strong educational foundation while teaching the Bible.
 The curriculum integrates a Biblical foundation while providing a traditional education for students to learn necessary skills that are vital to further their education.

 Legacy Academy is accredited with the Association of Christian Teachers and Schools (ACTS).
 ACTS provides educational standards which Legacy Academy is required to fulfill in order to provide a quality education for your child.
 Legacy Academy is required to undergo an annual review with ACTS to maintain our accreditation status.

-The Creative Literacy class is designed to expand children’s knowledge of literature, vocabulary, literary works, genres and overall understanding of library skills and procedures.
+The library class is designed to expand children’s knowledge of literature, vocabulary, literary works, genres and overall understanding of library skills and procedures.
 Student creativity is greatly encouraged through classroom discussion, assignments and activities.
 Students are also taught to filter and select books and other media through the lens of Scripture.

 In Psalm 139:14 it states, “I will praise thee; for I am fearfully and wonderfully made.”
 This scripture is incorporated to teach students to perform physical activities to the best of their ability.
 The instruction is also teaching them to rejoice in who God created them to be and to safeguard the body (temple) that God has blessed them with.
 P.E. is designed to develop skills in each student that provide a basis for future skills and patterns.
 Another goal is to provide a positive learning environment and stress the joy and rewards of physical activity.
 It is also designed to cultivate behaviors that can last a lifetime.